npmcdn-to-unpkg-bot/HoosHungry/README.md

 HoosHungry
 ==========

-Extremely simple web app using Moment JS and React to display dining halls currently open at the University of Virginia.
+Overly engineered web app that scrapes the dining hall hours and displays the ones that are currently open.

+Using Node, Express, Request, Cheerio, Moment, and React.